tomneda/DABstar/README.md

 [old-dab](https://github.com/old-dab) provides also Windows versions, see [Windows Release Page](https://github.com/old-dab/DABstar/releases).
-The feature-set could be different between Linux and Windows, even with same version number.
+The feature-set could be a bit different between Linux and Windows, even with same version number.

-## Introduction
+## Introduction and history
 [DABstar](https://github.com/tomneda/DABstar) was originally forked from Jan van Katwijk's great work of [Qt-DAB](https://github.com/JvanKatwijk/qt-dab) from [commit](https://github.com/JvanKatwijk/qt-dab/commits/b083a8e169ca2b7dd47167a07b92fa5a1970b249) ([tree](https://github.com/JvanKatwijk/qt-dab/tree/b083a8e169ca2b7dd47167a07b92fa5a1970b249)) from 2023-05-30.
 Some fixes and adaptions afterwards to Qt-DAB are included.

-As there are huge changes and additions (but also reductions) made and there will be bigger changes in the future, I decided to give it the new name **DABstar**.
+With meanwhile (not just perceived) hundreds to thousand of hours work, there are huge changes and additions (but also reductions) made and there will be bigger changes in the future, I decided to give it the new name **DABstar**.

-I saw that with starting of Qt-DAB 6.x, it uses also new code parts and ideas from here.
+I saw that with starting of Qt-DAB 6.x, Qt-DAB uses also new code parts and ideas from here.
 I am very appreciated about this :smiley:.
 This is of course very acknowledged that my work can give something back.

-I will try to maintain always a working state on `main` branch, so use this for building the software for yourself.
+I will try to maintain always a working state on the head of the `main` branch, so use this for building the software for yourself.
 **Please do not try any other branch besides `main` branch.**
 They are indented for development, backups and tests and will not always work in their current state.

-Recommended is to checkout a [tag](https://github.com/tomneda/DABstar/tags) of a released version, these are better tested.
+Recommended is to checkout a [Tag](https://github.com/tomneda/DABstar/tags) of a released version, these are better tested.

 As this README got meanwhile quite long, I cut off the description regarding versions until 1.7.1, but you can still read it here: [README.md of V1.7.1](https://github.com/tomneda/DABstar/blob/649431e0f5297a5f44cd7aab0c016370e010ed3e/README.md)